-James D. Savage is an Equity partner and a trial lawyer who practices in the areas of professional, product, premises, automobile, employment and common carrier liability.
+James D. Savage is a Senior Equity Partner and a trial lawyer who practices in the areas of professional, product, premises, automobile, employment and common carrier liability.
 His clients include insurance companies, health care professionals, corporations, and other self-insureds.
 Mr. Savage also defends dentists in administrative actions and handles cases involving the Americans with Disabilities Act.

 Mr. Savage first became a partner with Ford, Walker, Haggerty & Behar in 1997.
 Associated with the firm since its founding in 1991, he began his career at its predecessor firm, Shield & Smith.

 Mr. Savage received his J.D. in 1989 from the University of San Diego.
 He obtained his B.A. in political science in 1986 from the University of Arizona.
 He remains active in alumni functions of his undergraduate alma mater.